Project Overview and Purpose

 A public comment period on the project ended Oct.
 6, 2016.

-The NCDOT project team will review all feedback – regardless of how it is submitted – and explore options to incorporate and address concerns where and when feasible.
+After reviewing all feedback, NCDOT, in January 2017, released responses to written questions and comments it received.
+The project team continues to explore options to incorporate and address concerns where and when feasible.
 NCDOT will continue to develop the project and present to the public its progress at a later date.

 ||Sept.
 22, 2016